ecmwf/odc/docs/content/tools.rst

 Options
    ``-offsets``
-      Print only data offsets within the file.
+      Print only data offsets and sizes within the file.
+This produces a tabular output with one row per frame in the source file.
+The columns specify the offset of the frame in the file (in bytes), the size of the frame (in bytes), the size of the frame (in rows) and the number of columns in the frame.

    ``-ddl``
       Print Data Definition Language (DDL) query that describes the data frame.

    ``-table <table-name-in-the-generated-ddl>``
-      Define the name of the table in the DDL query.
+      Specify the name of the table in the DDL query.

    ``<file.odb>``
-      Name of the ODB-2 file.
+      Input ODB-2 file path.

 Examples
    .. code-block:: shell